Bespoke Business Suits Style Guide

 Weight simply refers to how light or heavy the cloth is.
 This of course influences comfort, warmth and durability.
 You’ll want a weight that’s neither too warm nor cold, feels good to wear, and holds its shape throughout the working week without “crumpling”.

-Weave is the pattern in which the threads are woven.
-Popular weaves are plain, Oxford and Herringbone and Twill.
+Weave is simply the pattern in which the threads are woven, such as Plainweave or the more complex Twill weave.
 For a business suit, a more minimal weave is usually a better choice.

 Generally speaking, Double Breasted Suits are a good deal more formal looking than Single Breasted Business Suits, but they can still be worn to the office.
 Indeed, a double breasted suit will help you stand out from the corporate crowd, particularly if you’re in a position of seniority within your company.